Photo Credit: Juliana Franco Photography

 Carlos Guillermo Jung is the founder and Artistic Director of Houston’s Orchestra On Call.

 Born in Buenos Aires, Argentina, Carlos Guillermo Jung is currently pursuing his doctoral degree at University of Houston’s Moores School of Music, where he studies with Maestro Franz Anton Krager and holds a teaching assistantship.
 He obtained a Master of Music degree in orchestral conducting from the Moores School of Music and earned his Bachelor's degree in orchestral conducting from the Universidad Católica Argentina.

 In Buenos Aires, Carlos studied orchestral conducting with Carlos Vieu and piano with Antonio Formaro.
-He also played clarinet and saxophone with notable Argentinean ensembles and performed in important concert venues in his home country, like the historic Teatro Colón as well as on Argentine national television and international festivals in Italy and Brazil.
+He also played clarinet and saxophone with notable Argentinean ensembles, and performed in concert venues in his home country and international festivals in Italy and Brazil.
 In Buenos Aires, Carlos conducted the Orquesta de la Facultad de Ciencias y Artes Musicales (UCA).
 After moving to Houston in 2012, Carlos served as guest conductor and manager of the Texas Medical Center Orchestra.
 He also conducted the Moores School Symphony and Chamber Orchestras and served as assistant conductor for the production of Mozart's The Marriage of Figaro in 2013 at the Moores Opera House.
 Additionally, Carlos has actively participated in masterclasses and competitions in Germany (Berlin Sinfonietta), Hungary (Dohnanyi Orchestra Budafok in Budapest), United Kingdom (London Classical Soloists) and Argentina (Banda Sinfónica de la Ciudad de Buenos Aires).
 Other conductors with whom he has studied include Achim Holub, Kenneth Kiesler, Colin Metters and Gábor Hollerung.